Steve for Supervisor

 Photo - Sen. Muth social media

-My family and I have lived in Honey Brook Township since 2009, and I bring nearly 30 years of First Responder experience into my roles serving the community.
+My family and I have lived in Honey Brook Township since 2009, and I bring 30 years of First Responder experience into my roles serving the community.
 Over 20 years of this experience has been as a police officer here in Chester County and I currently serve as our Township's Emergency Management Coordinator and member of the Land Preservation Committee.
 I also bring this experience to my role as a prior member of Elverson-Honey Brook EMS and their Board of Directors.
 I first served as an employee/Emergency Medical Technician and then as a board member for over 11 years.
 My vision and experience expanded EHBEMS' ambulance membership program and community outreach, including the annual Christmas Toy Drive benefiting families within Honey Brook Township since 2020.

 Legislatively, I worked tirelessly with Honey Brook Township representatives in 2017 & 2018 to secure a sustainable funding model for Elverson-Honey Brook EMS.
 I am also an active member of the Chester County Fraternal Order of Police, a FOP legislative committeeperson and a graduate of Rosemont College and Penn State University.
 Utilizing this experience, my commitment means preserving our traditions, community-based solutions and keeping Honey Brook Amazing.